janstenpickle/extruder/docs/src/main/tut/extending.md

 ---
 layout: docs
-title:  "Extending an Existing Config Source"
+title:  "Extending an Existing Data Source"
 position: 4
 ---
-## Extending an Existing Config Source
+## Extending an Existing Data Source

-Say you wanted to add a resolver for a certain type it is possible to extend an existing implementation of a configuration source to parse the new type.
+Say you wanted to add a resolver for a certain type it is possible to extend an existing implementation of a data source to parse the new type.
 Below is an example adding a new decoder for `URL`:

 ```tut:silent
 import cats.effect.IO